cudmore/cudmore.github.io/_posts/2017-11-22-raspian-stretch.md

 ## AFP / Netatalk / Avahi

-This will make the Pi an apple-file-protocol file-server that can be accessed MacOS.
+This will make the Pi an apple-file-protocol file-server that can be accessed in MacOS.

     sudo apt-get install netatalk